What is medical billing and coding- health information technology?

-Medical billers are responsible to insure everyone is being billed correctly.
+Medical billers are responsible to ensure everyone is being billed correctly.
 This involves talking with patients and/or health insurance companies on a regular basis to make sure all invoices are paid on time.
 The biller should understand coding language and how to read medical invoices.
 This is perfect for someone who wants to have a balance of working with people (on the phone) and also spending time assessing invoices and data.

 Medical coders, on the other hand, really don't have too much interaction with insurance companies and patients.
 This job is perfect for someone who would prefer to spend time capturing, assessing and coding data.
-Every duty performed in a medical office has a particular code assigned to it and it needs to be coded properly in insure accurate billing.
+Every duty performed in a medical office has a particular code assigned to it and it needs to be coded properly in ensure accurate billing.
 The medical coder and biller often work together to make sure all invoices are paid properly.
 Some smaller medical offices might have one employee handle both job functions, but many times these jobs are outsourced to a medical billing service that can handle both tasks.

 What do medical billers and coders do?